Dion Forster

 Dion Angus Forster (born 14 January 1972 in Zimbabwe) is a South African academic and clergyman.
 He serves as University Research Professor of Public Theology and Ethics in the Faculty of Social Sciences and Humanities, in the School of Religion and Theology at the Vrije Universiteit Amsterdam.

 He is a Full Professor (Extraordinary) in the Department of Systematic Theology and Ecclesiology, in the Faculty of Theology, Stellenbosch University where he previously served as full professor and head of department (Chair) until October 2023.
 In addition, Prof Forster is a Research Fellow at Wesley House, Cambridge, and an Associate of the Allan Gray Centre for Values Based Leadership at the University of Cape Town, Graduate School of Business.
+Dion Forster is the current President of the Global Network for Public Theology, and the Chair of the Editorial Board of the International Journal for Public Theology (Brill).

 He is an ordained Minister of the Methodist Church of Southern Africa, a theologian and author.
 He was formerly the Dean of the Seminary of the Methodist Church of Southern Africa, John Wesley College.
 Prof. Forster was the International Chairman of the 'EXPOSED – shining a light on corruption' campaign (a coalition of the World Evangelical Alliance, the Salvation Army, the International Bible Societies, Micah Challenge and Unashamedly Ethical).